rechey/PANA/README.md

-# PANA
-Using AutoHotKey for PANA Term Collection
+# Using AutoHotKey for PANA Term Collection

 # What is AutoHotkey?